Dog Poop Bags: Degradable, Biodegradable Or Compostable?

 Dog poop bags: degradable, biodegradable or compostable?

-When talking about dog poop (yes, we dog-owners talk about dog poop), many questions arise; Among them, what differences exist between dog poop bags.
+When talking about dog poop (yes, dog-owners talk about dog poop), many questions arise.
+Among them, what differences exist between dog poop bags.
 What does degradable, biodegradable, and compostable mean?
 Are they synonymous?

 The truth is that they are not, not at all!
 And knowing their differences will help you choose the best dog poop bags, those that not only prevent leaks and dirty fingers, but also take care of the environment at the same time.